secretstartups/handbook/customer-success/tam/issue-prioritization/index.html.md

 ## Dashboard

-The [issue prioritization dashboard](https://app.periscopedata.com/app/gitlab:safe-intermediate-dashboard/970772/User-Request-Issue-Prioritization---TAM-Customer-View) is located in Sisense.
+The [issue prioritization dashboard](https://app.periscopedata.com/app/gitlab:safe-intermediate-dashboard/970772/User-Request-Issue-Prioritization---CSM-Customer-View) is located in Sisense.
 The data is aggregated from the [feedback template](https://about.gitlab.com/handbook/product/how-to-engage/#feedback-template) used when a customer or prospect has expressed interest in a feature.

-## How TAMs use the dashboard
+## How CSMs use the dashboard

-You can filter dashboard by Technical Account Manager.
-This will give you all customer requested issues for a TAMs book of business.
+You can filter dashboard by Customer Success Manager.
+This will give you all customer requested issues for a CSMs book of business.
 You can also filter dashboard by a specific customer or prospect.
 This will give you a customer specific view of their requested issues.

 ### Cadence Calls

 Utilize the `Recently Opened` and `Recently Closed` dashboard views during your customer cadence calls.

-In the `Recently Opened` view, TAMs can confirm a customer requested issue has been prioritized by refrencing the `Deliverable` column.
+In the `Recently Opened` view, CSMs can confirm a customer requested issue has been prioritized by refrencing the `Deliverable` column.

-In the `Recently Closed` view, TAMs can share the recently released feature requests the customer has interest in.
+In the `Recently Closed` view, CSMs can share the recently released feature requests the customer has interest in.
 This can help drive frequency of GitLab upgrades.

 ### Executive Business Reviews